stroxler/music-notes/progressions-in-A-L.md

 A D Km H7 Bm - E7 - A
 D G Hm B7 Em - A7 - D
 G C Bm E7 Am - D7 - G

+# Sidestepping II-V's

+The cadences above can all be thought of as being constructed from a straight cycle of fifths, with various substitutions.

+Another very common pattern in great american songbook standards is to side-step the II-V's, so that we'll actually move a tritone going from one dominant to the next minor chord.

+There are various ways to think of this, but one of them is just as a substituted elaboration of chromatic movement plus a substitution.

+## Sidestepping without sidestepping: chromatic movement and sus chords (ending on V7)

+Asus A7 Isus I7 Gsus G7 C
+FILLME

+## Sidestepping without sidestepping: tritone substituted vs ^

+This one is not something you'd find in a great american songbook tune as written, but you could sub it in: instead of suspending, use the major chord.
+The leading tones here are identical to the above.

+Lma L7 Dma D7 Kma K7 C
+FILLME

+## Sidestepping II-V's shorter version

+...
+This one is from Just Friends, it's the shorter version of a common
+    sidestepping pattern that leads to tritone jumps that cut from dominant to minor.
+...
+It's worth noting that in this pattern, it can be really helpful to
+    mentally trade IIm for V7sus, in which case the pattern is more obviously an embellished chromatic line.

+...
+In 'Just Friends' this comes out of nowhere (off of tonic), but it's also
+    common to see this coming out of a modulation to IV (which also means it's a fairly common end to a bridge).
+This is indeed exactly what happens in the second 4 bars of the 'What Is this Thing Called Love' bridge.

+Lm I7 Dm G7 C
+Im K7 Gm C7 F
+Km H7 Cm F7 J
+Hm B7 Fm J7 L
+Bm E7 Jm L7 I
+Em A7 Lm I7 K
+Am D7 Im K7 H
+Dm G7 Km H7 B
+Gm C7 Hm B7 E
+Cm F7 Bm E7 A
+Fm J7 Em A7 D
+Jm L7 Am D7 G

+## Sidestepping II-V's longer version

+...
+This extension of the previous line is pretty common, e.g. near the end
+    of the second half of of "A Weaver of Dreams".

+Em A7 Lm I7 Dm G7 C
+Am D7 Im K7 Gm C7 F
+Dm G7 Km H7 Cm F7 J
+Gm C7 Hm B7 Fm J7 L
+Cm F7 Bm E7 Jm L7 I
+Fm J7 Em A7 Lm I7 K
+Jm L7 Am D7 Im K7 H
+Lm I7 Dm G7 Km H7 B
+Im K7 Gm C7 Hm B7 E
+Km H7 Cm F7 Bm E7 A
+Hm B7 Fm J7 Em A7 D
+Bm E7 Jm L7 Am D7 G

+## Extended sidestepping II-Vs via the backdoor

+...
+You can keep back-cycling the sidestepping II-Vs; if you do you wind up
+    with something that could be alternatively characterized as lots of sidestepping, or as a backdoor into IIIm and sidestepping back to I; either analysis is accurate ... an example where this full cycle happens:

+Fm J7 Em A7 Lm I7 Dm G7 C
+Jm L7 Am D7 Im K7 Gm C7 F
+Lm I7 Dm G7 Km H7 Cm F7 J
+Im K7 Gm C7 Hm B7 Fm J7 L
+Km H7 Cm F7 Bm E7 Jm L7 I
+Hm B7 Fm J7 Em A7 Lm I7 K
+Bm E7 Jm L7 Am D7 Im K7 H
+Em A7 Lm I7 Dm G7 Km H7 B
+Am D7 Im K7 Gm C7 Hm B7 E
+Dm G7 Km H7 Cm F7 Bm E7 A
+Gm C7 Hm B7 Fm J7 Em A7 D
+Cm F7 Bm E7 Jm L7 Am D7 G

+## Reversed side-stepping II-V's: the Satin Doll sequence

+...
+You can mix-and-match various ways but I'll mark this one as on the most common
+    changes for Satin doll, starting at IIIm; when it hits VIm it flips relative to the sequence above, which then causes it to end with bII7 instead of V7

+Em A7 Am D7 Im K7 C
+Am D7 Dm G7 Km H7 F
+Dm G7 Dm C7 Hm B7 J
+Gm C7 Cm F7 Bm E7 L
+Cm F7 Fm J7 Em A7 I
+Fm J7 Jm L7 Am E7 K
+Jm L7 Lm I7 Dm G7 H
+Lm I7 Im K7 Gm C7 B
+Im K7 Km H7 Cm F7 E
+Km H7 Hm B7 Fm J7 A
+Hm B7 Bm E7 Jm L7 D
+Bm E7 Em A7 Lm I7 G

 ## Coltrane cycles